- Financial AidFinancial Aid

 Institutional Documentation Service (IDOC)

-US citizens and permanent residents who file the CSS PROFILE will receive a letter from the College Board on behalf of Amherst College.
-This letter will outline the Institutional Documentation Service (IDOC) which Amherst College uses to collect all tax information and supplements associated with applying for financial aid at Amherst.
+US citizens and permanent residents who file the CSS PROFILE will receive an e-mail from the College Board on behalf of Amherst College.
+This e-mail will outline the Institutional Documentation Service (IDOC) which Amherst College uses to collect all tax information and supplements associated with applying for financial aid at Amherst.

 Canadian and other international applicants should submit tax information to Amherst College directly and not to IDOC.